What is a Runtime Error & 9 Easy Ways to Fix It

 - Maintain updated software: Regularly update your operating system, drivers, and applications to fix known bugs and improve stability.

-- Use reliable antivirus software: Protect your system from malware and viruses, which can cause runtime errors, by using robust antivirus software and keeping it updated.
+- Use reliable antivirus software: Protect your system from malware and viruses, which can cause runtime errors, using robust antivirus software and keeping it updated.

 FAQs